 As an American, my chicken or beef teriyaki is in a pool of sauce that looks like Vladimir Harkonnen emerging out of his mud bath (obscure Dune reference), and my spaghetti goes together with 1001 Dalmatians as much as meatballs do.

 If you are wondering how Japanese these 8 hibachi sauces are, you are in the right place because I will also call out the suspected origins of these sauces based on the ingredients.
+Along with providing bottled versions/brands you can purchase off of store shelves.

 With our ethnic diversity, we have a track record of bastardizing thousand-year-old food cultures.
 We do that by producing its fattier and sweeter self (with a fanny pack) cuz Murica.
 While on the opposing end, we are trying to tout that our water is gluten-free, Kosher, and non-GMO (the yoga pants version).
 Well, for this post, I am concentrating on our old school, Kyu Sakamoto saucier side.